ulve/lexsigmarium/docs/rules/Core Rules.md

 Unless otherwise specified in the battlepack or battleplan, after terrain has been set up, the players should roll off.
 The winner decides which territory belongs to which player.
 Their opponent decides which player begins deployment.

-- A unit is within a territory if any part of the base of any model in the unit is within that territory.
+- ﻿﻿A unit is within a territory if any part of the base of any model in the unit is within that territory.
-- A unit is wholly within a territory if every part of the base of every model in the unit is within that territory.
+- ﻿﻿A unit is wholly within a territory if every part of the base of every model in the unit is within that territory.
-- The area of the battlefield that is neither player's territory is neutral territory.
+- ﻿﻿The area of the battlefield that is neither player's territory is neutral territory.

 ### 10.0 The Deployment Phase